Skip to Content

 It would be unthinkable to plan any trip to New York without seeing the Statue of Liberty.
 However…

-The Statue of Liberty is situated on Liberty Island, and the only way to visit it is during a guided tour.
-As memorable as it is to set foot on Liberty Island and climb to the top of the Statue of Liberty, it’s not something we’d recommend with just one day in NYC.
+The Statue of Liberty is situated on Liberty Island, and the only way to visit it is by taking a ferry trip that all in all requires at least 3-4 hours… As memorable as it is to set foot on Liberty Island and climb to the top of the Statue of Liberty, it’s not something we recommend with just one day in NYC.

 Besides, when you are that close to the 93-meter-tall statue, you don’t really see much of it.
-That is why we recommend doing a Liberty of Statue cruise.
+That is why we recommend booking a Liberty of Statue cruise.
 That way, you get close enough to appreciate its craftsmanship, but far enough to take photos and still see its entirety.
-It’s also the best use of your limited time.
+This is by far the best way to see Lady Liberty in a limited time.

 One day in New York - Statue of Liberty is a must